stiofanEimeid/the-online-cookbook/testing.md

 ### Responsiveness

-The application was tested on mobile phone (Oneplus6, iphone), laptop(Macbook Air), tablet and desktop(Mac Desktop) in addition to Google Chrome devtools.
+The application was tested on mobile phone (Oneplus6, iphone), laptop(Macbook Air), tablet(iPad) and desktop(Mac Desktop) in addition to Google Chrome devtools.

 The site is fully responsive - it's mobile, tablet, laptop and desktop-friendly.